Squarespace/pouchdb-lru-cache/README.md

 <script src="pouchdb.lru-cache.js"></script>
 ```

-Or to use it in Node.js, just npm install it:
+Or to use it in Node.js or Browserify, just npm install it:

 ```
 npm install pouchdb-lru-cache